ProjectProRepo/How-to-Build-a-Custom-AI-Agent-/README.md

 ### API Keys:

 You need to get your **Groq API Key** and **RapidAPI Key**.

-You need to get your Groq API Key and RapidAPI Key.
-Store the keys in your environment variables using:
+You may store the keys in your environment variables using:
 ```bash
 export GROQ_API_KEY="your_groq_api_key"
 export RAPIDAPI_KEY="your_rapidapi_key"
 ```
+Alternatively, you may clone the repo and replace the keys in the code.

 ### API Call

 The agent fetches blood glucose data from `human.p.rapidapi.com`.
 The API accepts a date parameter to return the corresponding glucose level.